Tag: environnement

 Local migration due to lack of water in Ethiouar (Bandafassi, Senegal), March 2021

-We are in Iden Karfa, in the Etuar district, in Bandafassi.
+We are in Iden Karfa, in the Ethiouar district, in Bandafassi.
 This water point used to be used as a drinking water source for the people of this neighbourhood, in this case the Bédik people.
 Ten years ago, the water remained here until November-December.
 Today, we see that at the end of October, beginning of November, the water runs dry.

 Lire plus